soapdog/firefoxos-quick-guide/basics.md

 ## Summary

 In this chapter we saw that, unlike regular web pages, both Firefox OS' hosted apps and packaged apps rely on a manifest file.
 We also saw that, from a security perspective, packaged apps can be "privileged" or "certified".
-Only privileged and certified apps can access Mozilla's powerful set of WebAPIs. the WebAPIs are not available to hosted apps or to regular web pages.
+Only privileged and certified apps can access Mozilla's powerful set of WebAPIs.
+The more sensitive WebAPIs are not available to hosted apps or to regular web pages.

 Now it's about time we get our hands dirty and create an app!